CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 There were only some clinical data from TEC-7700 series defibrillators

-When the discharge waveform is flipped upside down, the TEC-7700 series clinical data cited becomes irrelevant
+When the discharged waveform is flipped upside down, the already-scanty TEC-7700 series clinical data cited becomes totally irrelevant

 It is serious matter if the actual output waveform is different from the manual descriptions, as well as any inaccurate description documents submitted together with operator/ service manuals to regulatory authorities.

-It means there is no approval from regulatory authorities to use a discharge waveform that is flipped upside down, and it is a ticking time bomb.
+It means there is no approval from regulatory authorities to use a discharge waveform that is flipped upside down, and this is a ticking time bomb.

 Change in current direction demands fresh clinical trial and validation

-As a responsible company with a Corporate Social Responsibility (CSR) policy in place, NIHON KOHDEN must act fast and should have by now long recalled all Acti-Biphasic defibrillators from the market.
+As a responsible company, NIHON KOHDEN must act fast and should have by now long recalled all Acti-Biphasic defibrillators from the market.
+There is no denying customers are still buying Acti-Biphasic defibrillators based on blind faith.

 The AED-2100K defibrillator was announced for export from October 2009 (Signal SE.C-19), it retained many features and appearance of the Cardiac Science OEM models except the proprietary output waveform.